PasarGuard

 nano /var/lib/pasarguard/xray_config.json

-should look something like this:
+After changes, your .env file and xray_config.json should look something like this:

-Update Xray template in .env
+Update Xray Subscription Template in .env

-❌ Old
+โŒ Old

 V2RAY_SUBSCRIPTION_TEMPLATE = "v2ray/default.json"

-✅ New
+โœ… New

 XRAY_SUBSCRIPTION_TEMPLATE = "xray/default.json"

-Update certificate directories in xray_config.json
+Update Certificate Directories in xray_config.json

-❌ Old
+โŒ Old

 "certificates": [